Italy

 The Great Dolomites Road

-Le Corbusier described the Dolomites as 'the finest natural architecture in the world'.
-We tend to agree.
-Thanks to the Great Dolomites Road, for which construction began in the 19th century and lasted for several decades, you can now overcome the obstacle that is this breathtaking mountain range on one of the best road trips in Italy.
-Today, 68 miles separate Bolzano, the capital of South Tyrol, from Cortina d'Ampezzo, nicknamed 'Queen of the Dolomites' in Venetian.
-Heading east, the Great Dolomites Road leaves Bolzano and its ski resort shtick to follow the steep canyons of the gorges of Val d'Ega to Karersee Lake, much-loved by the Empress Sisi.
-It then heads through the Costalunga pass and the rocky peaks famous among mountaineers: the Vajolet Towers.
-After passing through the charming village of Canazei, two passes really stand out: the Pordoi Pass with its stunning views of the Marmolada, Rosengarten and Sassolungo mountains, and the Falzarego Pass with its museum dedicated to the First World War.
-The road then descends into the heart of a valley filled with pine trees that become sparser as the road reaches Cortina, the so-called 'Queen of the Dolomites'.
+Thanks to the Great Dolomites Road, the breathtaking Dolomites are more accessible than ever.
+Widely considered one of the most beautiful mountain roads in the world (and undoubtedly one of the best road trips in Italy), the route begins in Bolzano, the gateway to the mountains.
+Heading east, the Great Dolomites Road follows the steep canyons of the gorges of Val d'Ega to Karersee Lake.
+It then snakes through the Costalunga Pass and the striking rocky peaks famous among mountaineers: the Vajolet Towers.
+After passing through the charming village of Canazei, a highlight is the Pordoi Pass, which boasts stunning views of the Marmolada, Rosengarten and Sassolungo mountains.
+The road then descends into the heart of a valley thick with pine trees that become sparser as the road reaches Cortina d’Ampezzo, the 'Queen of the Dolomites'.

 6